-1. From watch face, swipe up or press the lower button and select Map.
+- 1. Swipe down or press the upper button to open the launcher. - 2.
+Scroll to Navigation and tap on the icon or press the middle button.

-- 2. From the bottom of the map display, swipe up or press the lower button. - 3.
-Scroll to Routes and press the middle button to open your list of routes. - 4.
-Scroll to the route you want to navigate to and press the middle button.
+3. Scroll to Routes and press the middle button to open your list of routes.

-- 5. Select the route by pressing the upper button. - 6.
-Select Start exercise if you want to use the route for exercising or select Navigate only if you only want to navigate the route.
+4. Scroll to the route you want to navigate to and press the middle button.

-NOTE: If you only navigate the route, nothing will be saved or logged in Suunto app.
-7. Press the upper button again at any time to stop navigating.
+- 5. Select Start exercise if you want to use the route for exercising or select Navigate only if you only want to navigate the route. - NOTE: If you only navigate the route, nothing will be save or logged in Suunto app. - 6.
+Press the upper button again at any time to stop navigating.